 - 15.1 All decisions made will be lawful, reasonable, fair, and in line with the DfE statutory guidance.
 Clear communication will be prioritised.
 Preventative measures and support for the student, including for their safeguarding and wellbeing needs, will run parallel to the exclusion procedures at all times.
 This policy also aims to secure a student's right to an education despite having been excluded, by ensuring that appropriate arrangements are in place. - 15.2 Permanent exclusion is a consequence of last resort and will be used sparingly.
-Prior to a decision to permanently exclude a student, the headteacher or delegated staff member will discuss the case at the Trust's Inclusion Solution Panel dates in calendar, or with the CEO/Executive Director of Education, before proceeding. - 15.3 A decision to exclude a student permanently should only be taken:

-'In response to serious or persistent breaches of the school's behaviour policy, and where allowing the student to remain in school would seriously harm the education or welfare of the students or others in school' DfE Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement. - 15.4 The Headteacher will make the judgment, in exceptional circumstances, where it is appropriate to permanently exclude a child for a first or 'one-off' offence.
-These circumstances might include: - Serious actual or threatened physical assault against another student or a member of staff. - Sexual abuse or assault. - Supplying an illegal drug. - Possession of an illegal drug with intent to supply. - Carrying an offensive weapon. - Making a malicious serious false allegation against a member of staff. - Potentially placing students, staff and members of the public in significant danger or at risk of significant harm. - 15.5 These instances are not exhaustive but indicate the severity of such offences and the fact that such behaviour can affect the discipline and well-being of the Trust community.
+Prior to a decision to permanently exclude a student, the headteacher must seek advice and guidance from the Executive Leadership Team. - 15.3 A decision to exclude a student permanently should only be taken: 'In response to serious or persistent breaches of the school's behaviour policy, and where allowing the student to remain in school would seriously harm the education or welfare of the students or others in school' DfE Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement. - 15.4 The Headteacher will make the judgment, in exceptional circumstances, where it is appropriate to permanently exclude a child for a first or 'one-off' offence.
+These circumstances might include: - Serious actual or threatened physical assault against another student or a member of staff. - Sexual abuse or assault. - Supplying an illegal drug. - Possession of an illegal drug with intent to supply. - Carrying an offensive weapon. - Making a malicious serious false allegation against a member of staff. - Potentially placing students, staff and members of the public in significant danger or at risk of significant harm. - 15.5 These instances are not exhaustive but indicate the severity of such offences and the fact that such behaviour can affect the discipline and well-being of the Trust community. - 15.6 The Headteacher may also permanently exclude a student for:

-- 15.6 The Headteacher may also permanently exclude a student for: - Individual circumstances as described above; or - Persistent disruption and defiance including bullying (which would include racist or homophobic bullying). - Possession and/or use of an illegal drug or drug paraphernalia on school premises. - Repeated or serious misuse of the school computers by hacking or other activities that compromise the integrity of the computer network. - Any serious incident which the school deems to be of an extremist nature. - An offence which is not listed but is, in the opinion of the Headteacher, so serious that it will have a detrimental effect on the discipline and well-being of the school community.
+- Individual circumstances as described above; or - Persistent disruption and defiance including bullying (which would include racist or homophobic bullying). - Possession and/or use of an illegal drug or drug paraphernalia on school premises. - Repeated or serious misuse of the school computers by hacking or other activities that compromise the integrity of the computer network. - Any serious incident which the school deems to be of an extremist nature. - An offence which is not listed but is, in the opinion of the Headteacher, so serious that it will have a detrimental effect on the discipline and well-being of the school community.